As an Amazon Associate, Unique Camping + Marine earns from qualifying purchases.

 Propylene Glycol Antifreeze

-Antifreeze that is created with propylene glycol is the safest option for your camper, humans, and the environment.
+Antifreeze that is created with propylene glycol is the safest option for your camper.
 When referring to RV antifreeze, it usually means antifreeze made with propylene glycol, and we recommend using this type of RV antifreeze with Unique products because the levels of propylene glycol are not enough to kill the bacteria and it is much safer to handle.
 However, the levels of propylene glycol in antifreeze are low enough that at some point (maybe a few days depending on the level of tank usage) the bacteria will feed on it and consume it.
 As long as you keep adding antifreeze to your wastewater tanks in regular intervals, it’s unlikely any freezing issues will arise.